PiNinja/reverse-dns-nginx-docker-compose/README.md

-# reverse-dns-nginx-docker-compose
+# reverse-proxy-nginx-docker-compose
-building a reverse DNS using docker-compose, nginx and letsEncrypt
+building a reverse proxy using docker-compose, nginx and letsEncrypt